set/vue3-pagination-component/README.md

 - `total`: The total number of pages to display in the pagination component.
 - `per-page`: (Optional) The number of items to display per page.
 Default is 15.

-## Events
-- `page-change`: Emitted when the current page is changed.
-The new page number is passed as an argument.

 ## License
 This component is open source and released under the MIT License.